Kapitänleutnant (Crew 36)

 |U-662||10 Mar 1943||21 Jul 1943||2 patrols (84 days)|

-The U-662 was sunk after 3 days of aircraft attacks of the coast of Brazil.
-Müller successfully repelled at least 3 attacks before the Catalina of VP-94 (pilot R. H. Howland) fatally hit the boat.
-Müller and 4 men were thrown overboard when the depth charges exploded (the previous gun crew had been killed by gunfire) and the U-662 broke in two and sank.
+U-662 was sunk after three days of aircraft attacks off the coast of Brazil.
+Müller successfully repelled at least three attacks before one of the attacking Catalinas of VP-94 (pilot R. H. Howland) scored a fatal hit.
+Müller and the other four men topside were thrown overboard when the depth charges exploded (the previous gun crew had been killed by gunfire), and U-662 broke in two and sank.

-One man died shortly afterwards leaving Müller and 3 others drifting on a raft (dropped by the aircraft) in shark infested waters for 16 days before being found by a B-24 bomber and rescued by the former yacht USS Siren then escorting convoy TJ 4.
-One of the 3 men died on the Siren leaving only Müller and 2 other survivors from the boat (Blair, 1998).
+One man died shortly afterwards, leaving Müller and the three others drifting on a raft dropped by the aircraft in shark-infested waters for 16 days before being sighted by a B-24 Liberator and rescued by the former luxury yacht USS Siren, which was escorting convoy TJ-4.
+One man died aboard Siren, leaving only Müller and two men from U-662's crew of 47 (Blair, 1998).

 Blair, C. (1998).
 Hitler’s U-boat War.
 The Hunted, 1942-1945.